Aylur/ags/docs/guide/quick-start.md

 - [Gnome JavaScript (GJS)](https://gjs.guide/) is the JavaScript runtime
-- [Astal](https://aylur.github.io/astal/) is a suite of libraries which lets you query, monitor and interact with parts of your system
+- [Astal](https://aylur.github.io/astal/) is a suite of libraries which lets you query and interact with parts of your system
 - [Gnim](https://aylur.github.io/gnim/) is a library for GJS, which allows you to write widgets using JSX
 - [AGS](https://aylur.github.io/ags/) is a CLI tool which lets you skip setting